-All energy employers must take every precaution reasonable to eliminate the potential of a worker's exposure to COVIID-19.
-As we've seen in other workplace sectors, the virus can be easily spread among staff or clients where adequate controls are not in place.
-As such, employers must eliminate the possibility of anyone with a suspected or confirmed case of COVID-19 from accessing the workplace.
+All school boards must take every precaution reasonable to eliminate the potential of a worker's exposure to COVID-19.
+As we've seen in other workplace sectors, the virus can be easily spread among staff or students where adequate controls are not in place.
+Due to the nature of a school setting, close contact with students and staff is inevitable once students (especially young ones) are returned to the schools.
+As such, schools must eliminate the possibility of a person, including a child, parent, or guardian with a suspected or confirmed case of COVID-19 from accessing the workplace.

-In the energy sector, consider some of these elimination controls:
+In education workplaces, consider some of these elimination controls:

-- Remote work arrangements remain among the strongest protections available and should be explored fully before other hazard controls are contemplated. - A thorough analysis of tasks should be performed to identify those which would be suitable for remote work. - If contemplating remote work, attention should be placed on ensuring that workers have the appropriate resources and support to perform those tasks. (e.g. energy workers should have the appropriate telecommunication equipment, tech support or the name of their supervisor.) - Workers who are sick must remain home.
+- Remote work arrangements remain among the strongest protections available and should be explored fully before other hazard controls are contemplated. - A thorough analysis of tasks should be performed to identify those which would be suitable for remote work. - If contemplating remote work, attention should be placed on ensuring that workers have the appropriate resources and support to perform those tasks. (e.g. they should have the appropriate telecommunication equipment, tech support or the name of their supervisor.) - Workers who are sick must remain home.
 Employers should have clear rules around paid self-isolation and quarantine for those who are sick, or those who have been exposed to someone who has COVID-19.
-These plans should include how to handle situations with infected family members. - Cancel all in-person non-critical programs until further notice. - Conduct programs and meetings using a shared communications program (Facetime/Skype/Zoom).
-See further guidance on meetings below. - Reduce the use of paper that will be handled by multiple workers using electronic documents. - Ensure notifications or trade related information is communicated, electronically if possible, to all fellow staff on a regular basis. - The public should be pre-screened by phone or computer before appointments are scheduled using the most recent medical definitions for COVID-19 from provincial health officers, Ministry of Health and/or Centre for Disease Control.
+These plans should include how to handle situations with infected family members. - Cancel all in-person non-critical programs until further notice. - Conduct programs and meetings using a shared communications program (Facetime/Skype/zoom).
+See further guidance on meetings below. - Reduce the use of paper that will be handled by multiple workers with the use of electronic documents. - The public should be pre-screened by phone or computer before appointments are scheduled using the most recent medical definitions for COVID-19 from provincial health officers, Ministry of Health and / or Centres for Disease Control and Prevention.